ikunetwork/WhitePaper/README.md

 (iv) remove/replace R&D operations personnel (e.g. PI) upon achieving `RST[x]DC` majority consensus.

 The `RST[x]DC` is incentivized to provide timely and relevant information to both its own DC and the public as the `RST[x]` and also IKU will be at the mercy of market sentiment.
 IKU and `RST[x]` tokens are expected to trade in real time, globally in the cryptourrency market place.
 If an `RST[x]DC` does not operate in efficient scientific fashion, this is expected to be reflected accordingly.

+### Burning

+IKU aligns its burning strategy with the creation of `RST[x]`, where a % of IKU tokens contributed to a specific `RST[x]` are burned from the IKU Reserve.
+The same percentage of the specific `RST[x]` pool are also offered to IKU Token holders.
+Burning may occur as follows:

+- A `researchTarget` is submitted for Levodopa Trials - Cure Parkinson’s.
+The Alice Foundation submits an RFP for the `researchTarget` of which the IN accepts and an associated fundraise commences.
+The fundraise is successful and the associated `RST[x]DC` Levodopa Trials - Cure Parkinson’s is created. [x%] of the total contributed IKU tokens are burned from the IKU Foundation Reserve pool, and the same [x%] in `RST[x]` are evenly distributed to all IKU Token holders, pro-rata based on IKU holdings.

+- Let’s say Bob contributed 500 IKU tokens to `RST[x]DC` Levodopa Trials - Cure Parkinson’s.
+The Alice Foundation receives all 500 IKU tokens of which they can exchange for FIAT.
+Bob’s contributed IKU tokens are not burned.The Alice Foundation’s IKU Tokens received from BOB are not burned as well, but rather [x%] of the total contributed IKU tokens are burned from the IKU Reserve pool.
+The same [x%] of the `RST[x]` pool is transferred back to all funders who held IKU tokens at the time of funding, pro-rata based on IKU holdings.
+Thus Bob receives a piece of that [x%].

 ### The `RST[x]` `permissionlessLicense`